Voltage: 230V, Frequency: 50Hz

 Banks, public offices and some tourist sites will be closed on the vacations listed here.
 As major vacations are set according to the lunar calendar, dates change every year.
 Please check with our the USA-based Asia specialists for details.

-is Independence Day, which marks Burma's independence from the British Empire in 1948.
+is Independence Day, which marks Myanmar (Burma)'s independence from the British Empire in 1948.
 Banks, public offices and some businesses will be closed.

 12 February marks Union Day